Right off the bat, let’s get one thing straight: In nature, there is NO White Gold.

-In 1920, WWII changed all that.
+WWII changed all that.
 The Government wanted to utilize Platinum’s durability and use it for their strategic purposes.
 It’s durableness would come in handy.

 So they banned Jewelers across America from using the Metal, and the Government stock piled the resources and used it for making Batteries, Cells, Weapons, Parts and Chemical Warfare.

 This move paid off nicely.
 We won the War!

 This left Jewelers scrambling to come up with an alternative Metal that looked like the wonderful Platinum that so many people loved.